hmwang2002/hmwang2002.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 My name is Haomin Wang（王昊旻）.
-Currently I'm a Ph.D. student at Shanghai Jiao Tong University, focusing on Multimodal Large Language Models and Computer Vision.
-Meanwhile, I'm a research intern at Shanghai AI Laborotary.
+Currently I'm a Ph.D. student at Shanghai Jiao Tong University supervised by Prof. Jifeng Dai and Dr. Hongjie Zhang, focusing on Multimodal Large Language Models and Computer Vision.
+Meanwhile, I'm also a research intern at Shanghai AI Laborotary.
 My current research interests include applying MLLMs to vector-graphic generation and enhancing the reasoning capabilities of large multimodal models.

+I'm currently looking for collaborations, feel free to contact me.